skyeye-2025/skyeye-2025/README.md

 # About me

-A college student, interested in Coding, Mathematics, Economy, Philosophy, Economy and Design.
+A college student, interested in Coding, Mathematics, Economy, Philosophy and Design.

 My Little Pony, Touhou Project and Arknights are my favorites.